-Graduate Council policy GC2000-01 (https://grad.ucdavis.edu/sites/default/files/up-load/files/grad-council/time_to_degree_policy.pdf) states that doctoral students will have four calendar years after the date they pass their Qualifying Examination (QE) to submit their dissertation.
-At this time, if a student has not submitted his/her dissertation to Grad-uate Studies, the Office of Graduate Studies will notify the student that he/she is being placed on probation.
+Graduate Council policy GC2000-01 (https://academicsenate.ucdavis.edu/sites/g/files/dgvnsk-3876/files/inline-files/gc2000\01.pdf) states that doctoral students will have four calendar years after the date they pass their Qualifying Examination (QE) to submit their dissertation.
+At this time, if a student has not submitted his/her dissertation to Graduate Studies, the Office of Graduate Studies will notify the student that he/she is being placed on probation.
 The student has one year from that date to submit the dissertation.
 If the student does not submit his/her dissertation within one year, the student will no longer be allowed to enroll the following quarter and will be disqualified.